 The clinical coding standards have been written with the basic objective of satisfying sound coding convention according to ICD-10-AM/ACHI/ACS 8th Edition and to augment, clarify or replace the Australian Coding Standards as appropriate.
-Many of the issues addressed are as a direct result of input and feedback from the Irish clinical coding community.
+Many of the issues addressed are as a direct result of input and feedback from the Irish clinical coding, healthcare and clinical community.